 As a blogger, you want to grow your blog to reach a wider audience, right?

 One of the best things I’ve ever done for my blog was get on Pinterest.
 Without it, I don’t know what my blog traffic would be like.

 In this post, I am sharing all my best Pinterest marketing tips which have helped me grow my blog traffic to over 200k monthly sessions in less than two years.

 Here is a screenshot from the past month of my blog traffic.

 And here is where my Pinterest account is at this current moment.

 You can follow my Pinterest account here if you like personal development and blogging tips.

-I got to over 7 million monthly Pinterest viewers AND over 100k monthly blog sessions despite being marked as spam by Pinterest (more on that later) in less than a year and a half after starting my blog.
+I got to over 10 million monthly Pinterest viewers AND over 200k monthly blog sessions despite being marked as spam by Pinterest (more on that later) in less than two years after starting my blog.

 The reason why I’m so passionate about Pinterest is that it brings results.
 And it brings them faster than any other blog growing method I have tried before.

 So, ready to learn tried and true Pinterest marketing tips that will actually help?
 Keep on reading.